Video Block

 Reconnecting to your inner wisdom

-As I edge closer and closer to my mid-sixties, I believe, if you would have told my 30 year old self that, in 30 more years, I would be happier than I had ever been in life; a grandmother to three sweet little boys, with whom I would spend most of my free time playing, while teaching yoga, pilates, wellness and meditation part time, I would have responded that this was incorrect.
+As I edge closer and closer to my mid-sixties, I believe that, if you would have told my 30 year old self, in 30 more years, I would be happier than I had ever been in life; a grandmother to three sweet little boys and a new baby granddaughter, with whom I would spend most of my free time playing, while teaching yoga, pilates, wellness and meditation part time, I would have responded that this was incorrect.
 At 30, I believed I was on track to be a VP of Sales and spent my time choosing to ignore the fact that sales made me miserable and that I absolutely dreaded the pressure of those jobs.
 If you would’ve told my 40-year-old self, as I was setting out to find love and a soulmate, that there was more than enough love in my life already, I would have told you that you were missing the point.
 But, in fact, it was I who was missing the point.

 I have often wondered what my life might be like if I would have discovered the practices that yoga, meditation and mindfulness have taught me, while in my 20s instead of in my 50s.
 And what if I would have exercised to make ME feel better, rather than trying to achieve some unrealistic goal of how I thought a woman doing yoga, pilates, spin, etc., should look like or what I believed the world thought a ‘pretty’ woman should look like.
 In my 20s, I was too busy looking for happiness through my paycheck and through others and their opinions of me and I began having severe anxiety and panic attacks.
 In my 30's, as a single mom to Nikki and Brandi, living in the suburbs and working in New York City, I was trying to be everything to everybody, and the anxiety and panic attacks only intensified.
 I kept looking for what was 'wrong' with me, instead of also looking for what was right with me.
 I wasn’t yet ready to understand the possibilities of a new way of thinking.